 Feedback is good early, middle and late in a writing project, but the kind of feedback you need changes as you go.
 Who do you ask?
-How do you tell them where you want them to put their attention?
+How do you invite them to give you the feedback you need?
+They will probably appreciate you telling them where you want them to put their attention.

 Who could provide feedback?